Wally Kopf

-Walter Henry "Wally" Kopf (July 10, 1899 – April 30, 1979) was a German American professional baseball player whose career spanned two seasons, which included one in Major League Baseball (MLB) with the New York Giants (1921).
+Walter Henry Kopf (July 10, 1899 – April 30, 1979) was a German American professional baseball player whose career spanned two seasons, which included one in Major League Baseball (MLB) with the New York Giants (1921).
 He played only two games, making his debut on October 1, 1921, and his final appearance the next day.
 In those games, he played third base, compiling one hit in three at bats.
 In 1922, he played in the minor leagues with the Oakland Oaks, Reading Aces, and the Newark Bears.
 Before pro-baseball, Kopf attended Dartmouth College (1919–21).
 He served in World War I. After his baseball career was over, he moved to Cincinnati where he worked as a building contractor.
 He was the younger brother of professional baseball player Larry Kopf.

 Early life

 Kopf was born on July 10, 1899, in Stonington, Connecticut, to Lannie and Malone Kopf, who were both from Germany.
 He was one of 4 boys in the house.
 His brother Larry, was a baseball player that spent most of his time with the Cincinnati Reds and later inducted into the Cincinnati Reds hall of fame.
 Wally Kopf had seven siblings; brothers Larry, Otto, Herb, who went on to be a football coach and player and Frances; and sister Helen.
 His brother Larry was a professional baseball player who played in Major League Baseball (MLB) with the Cleveland Naps, Philadelphia Athletics, Cincinnati Reds, and Boston Braves for 10 seasons (1913–23).
 For three years from 1919 to 1921, Wally Kopf attended Dartmouth College.
 In 1918, after announcing he was enrolling in Dartmouth, The Washington Post wrote that "Walter Kopf brother of the famous Benny [...] is said to be better than his big league brother".
 While college, he played basketball and baseball.
 In the latter sport, he played shortstop.
 He served in the United States Armed Forces during World War I.